oclint/oclint-docs/internals/metrics.rst

 Metrics Module
 ==============

-Metrics module is an isolated library that actually doesn't depend on any other OCLint modules.
-It means you can use this module separately in your project for metric measurements.
+Metrics module is an isolated library.
+THis module actually doesn't depend on any other OCLint modules.
+It means we can use this module separately in other projects that also measure the metrics of the source code.

 Cyclomatic Complexity
 ---------------------

-Cyclomatic complexity was introduced by Thomas McCabe [25].
+Cyclomatic complexity was introduced by Thomas McCabe.
 It is determined based on the number of decision points in a method.

 NPath Complexity
 ----------------

-NPath complexity measures the number of acyclic execution paths in a method [27].
+NPath complexity measures the number of acyclic execution paths in a method.
 It differs from cyclomatic complexity as it takes into account the nesting of conditional statements and multi-part boolean expressions.

 Non Commenting Source Statements
 --------------------------------